vedaldi/practical-cnn-reg/doc/instructions.md

 * Change `Active settings` to `Windows Default Set`
 <img width=700px src="images/matlab_set_shortcuts.svg" alt="cover"/>
 * Click `OK` to apply and close the settings window

+### If the screen is too small or too large

+If you are running the practical through a VNC-based remote desktop connection, you can try adjusting the resolution by changing the setting in the OS (click on the big Ubuntu button on the top left and search for `Displays`).

 ## History